gareth7562/simpleplayer/README.md

-to compile install dependencies with
+to run install dependencies with

 **npm install**